-When dealing with a judicial foreclosure, filing for a Notice of Appeal and a merit brief may stop a foreclosure sale.
-However, you will likely need professional representation who must argue that the lender acted in bad faith or that there were significant errors made during the judgment of the foreclosure.
+When dealing with a judicial foreclosure, you’ll be given the opportunity to make your case in court.
+If successful, you could stop your foreclosure process.
+However, you’ll likely need professional representation who must argue that the lender acted in bad faith or that there were significant errors made during the judgment of the foreclosure.

 Do I have to move out of a home once the foreclosure notice is served?